MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/fin-ops/get-started/help-connect.md

 # required metadata

 title: Connect the Help system
-description: This topic describes the components of the Help system for certain Dynamics 365 apps, and provides an overview of how to connect them and a summary of how to create custom help.
+description: Learn about the components of the Help system for certain Dynamics 365 apps.
+Get an overview of how to connect them and a summary of how to create custom help.
 author: margoc
 manager: AnnBe
-ms.date: 02/18/2020
+ms.date: 02/26/2020
 ms.topic: article
 ms.prod:
 ms.service: dynamics-ax-platform